MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pep_x/ns-pep_x-_pep_processor_idle_state.md

 A collection of flag bits and status fields that can be accessed either individually as bitfields, or together as a 32-bit unsigned integer value.

-#### Ulong

-Flag bits and status fields accessed as a single 32-bit unsigned integer value.

 #### ( unnamed struct )

 Flag bits and status fields accessed as individual bitfields.

-#### Interruptible

-Whether the processor can respond to interrupts when in this idle state.
-Set this flag bit to 1 if the processor can respond to interrupts, and to 0 if it cannot.

-#### CacheCoherent

-Whether the processor's local cache or caches remain coherent through the duration of this processor idle state.
-Set this flag bit to 1 if cache coherency is maintained in this idle state, and to 0 if it is not.

-#### ThreadContextRetained

-Whether thread context is retained in this processor idle state.
-Set this flag bit to 1 if the processor hardware retains the thread context across the idle transition.
-Set to 0 if the processor uses the multiprocessor parking protocol to exit the idle state and return control to the operating system.
-For more information about this protocol, see the document titled "Multiprocessor Startup for ARM Platforms" at <a href="https://www.acpica.org/related-documents">https://www.acpica.org/related-documents</a>.

 #### CStateType